jrazec/jrazec/README.md

 - **Continue my TOP Journey!!**

 ## 🎯 Interests
-I enjoy watching videos on a variety of topics, especially data science and analysis🎥.
+I enjoy watching videos on a variety of topics, especially day in a life of a programmer!!🎥.
 I also have a curious mind that loves delving into theories - be it related to tech or any other field. 📚
 Yes, I do tend to procrastinate sometimes (I mean... who doesn't?), but yeahh, I'm working onnit! 😅

 ## 👯 Collaborations